pbrdys/battleship-game/README.md

 # Deployment
 The site was deployed via Heroku.
 The project was developed utilising a Code Institute provided template.

+## Version Control (GitHub)
+All files has been commited during the development process to GitHub.
+* File Structure:
+    * /classes (all used classesto run this application)
+    * requirements.txt (contains all dependencies to run this application)
+    * doc (all images used for this documentation)
+    * run.py (main file to run this application)

+## Git Commands used during the development
+    - git add .                                     |       Add all changes to the next commit
+    - git commit -m "commit message here"           |       Commit the added changes
+    - git push                                      |       Finally push the changes to the git repository

 ## Project Deployment